 Deep and broad coverage

-Ex Libris tracks and works with the broadest types of resources, thanks to our close relationships with global and local content providers.
-This comprehensive approach provides users with the ability to successfully discover easy and hard-to-find content across all sources.
+Ex Libris tracks and works with the broadest types of resources, thanks to our close relationships with both local and global content providers.
+This comprehensive approach provides users with the ability to successfully discover hard-to-find content across all sources.

 Stewardship of metadata